kwaldenphd/python-structured-data/README.md

 59. The `writerow()` method takes a list argument and writes that to a new row in the `writer` object, that is added to the `.csv` file.

-<blockquote>Q7: Create your own small data structure and write it to CSV file.
-Describe what you expect to see and what actually happens when you look at the output.
-Include code + comments.</blockquote>

 ## Writing from a dictionary to a `.csv` file

 60. We can use the `DictWriter` object to write data in a dictionary to a `.csv` file.